Bessie Springs Smith White (Mrs. Stanford White)

 Augustus Saint-Gaudens American

-Saint-Gaudens completed this portrait of Bessie Smith White (1862-1950) on the occasion of her marriage to the architect Stanford White in 1884.
-Modeling the portrait was the sculptor’s gift to the couple, and he then funded its translation to marble to settle a debt with White.
-Bessie White is depicted in her bridal ensemble, brushing aside the flowing veil and holding rose blooms symbolizing love and beauty.
-By the mid-1880s, Saint-Gaudens’s style of relief sculpture was more technically ambitious, incorporating passages of low and high relief, ranging from the sketchy veil to the deeply undercut chin.
-The tabernacle frame with a scrollwork and floral pattern was designed by White.
+Saint-Gaudens completed this portrait of Bessie Springs Smith (1862-1950) at the time of her marriage to the architect Stanford White in 1884.
+Modeling the portrait was the sculptor’s gift to the couple, and he later funded its translation into marble to settle a debt with White.
+Smith White appears in her bridal ensemble, holding rose blooms symbolizing love and beauty.
+By the mid-1880s, Saint-Gaudens’s style of relief sculpture was more ambitious, incorporating lower and higher passages, ranging from the sketchy veil to the deeply undercut chin.
+The tabernacle frame with a scrollwork-and-floral pattern was designed by White.

 This image cannot be enlarged, viewed at full screen, or downloaded.